-An endpoint registers with the WASP server and provides the matching criteria that may be used to match this endpoint with incoming connection requests.
+An endpoint registers with the SWAP server and provides the matching criteria that may be used to match this endpoint with incoming connection requests.

 The register message is not required for the case of a direct connection between the two endpoints.